serverledge-faas/examples/sentiment-analysis/README.md

 This SA workflow comes with a `Dockerfile`, which simplifies the application deployment.
 The Dockerfile enables building the container image of the different tasks, through an environment variable `HANDLER_ENV`.
- * HANDLER_ENV="retrieve": to build the image for the retriever `sa-sentiment-analysis-retrieve`;
+ * HANDLER_ENV="retrieve": to build the image for the retriever `sa-retrieve`;
- * HANDLER_ENV="extract": to build the image for the extractor `sa-sentiment-analysis-extract`;
+ * HANDLER_ENV="extract": to build the image for the extractor `sa-extract`;
- * HANDLER_ENV="train": to build the image for the training tasks `sa-sentiment-analysis-train`;
+ * HANDLER_ENV="train": to build the image for the training tasks `sa-train`;
- * HANDLER_ENV="evaluate": to build the image for the evaluation tasks `sa-sentiment-analysis-evaluate`.
+ * HANDLER_ENV="evaluate": to build the image for the evaluation tasks `sa-evaluate`.

 To build the container, run the following command:

     cd ./src
-    docker build --build-arg HANDLER_ENV="retrieve" -t sa-sentiment-analysis-retrieve .
+    docker build --build-arg HANDLER_ENV="retrieve" -t  sa-retrieve .
-    docker build --build-arg HANDLER_ENV="extract" -t sa-sentiment-analysis-extract .
+    docker build --build-arg HANDLER_ENV="extract" -t  sa-extract .
-    docker build --build-arg HANDLER_ENV="train" -t sa-sentiment-analysis-train .
+    docker build --build-arg HANDLER_ENV="train" -t  sa-train .
-    docker build --build-arg HANDLER_ENV="evaluate" -t sa-sentiment-analysis-evaluate .
+    docker build --build-arg HANDLER_ENV="evaluate" -t  sa-evaluate .

 ## Launch the Server
 The SA workflow creates an HTTP Server that executes different functions according to the received REST call.